Ron Mark: Early life and family

 Mark was born in Masterton on 29 January 1954, the son of Apiti Stanley Maaka and Te Aroha Maaka (née Grace).
 He was fostered with six Pākehā foster families in Pahiatua, saying "I wouldn’t have survived without them".
 He was educated at Tararua College from 1968 to 1970.
-Mark was married to Gail Ann Berry, and the couple had four children.
-One of Mark's cousins is Marama Fox, formerly a Māori Party MP.
+Mark's first wife was Gail (née Berry) Mark, and the couple had four children.
+On 12 February 2012, Mark told The New Zealand Herald that his partner of seven years, Christine Tracey, had made a leap year proposal.
+Marama Fox, formerly a Māori Party MP, is a cousin of Mark.

+Military and professional careers

-Mark pursued a military career between 1971 and 1990.
-Mark initially served in the New Zealand Army.
+Mark pursued a military career between 1971 and 1990, initially serving in the New Zealand Army.
 His first unit was the Royal New Zealand Electrical and Mechanical Engineers before moving to 2/1 Battalion, 3 and 10 Tpt Regiments and Queen Alexandra's Mounted Rifles before passing New Zealand Special Air Service selection.
 Mark served a 13-month tour of duty in the Sinai with the Multinational Force and Observers in 1982–83.
 After being refused entry into the NZSAS, he was contracted to the Sultanate of Oman as a technical staff officer from 1985 to 1986, and then joined the Sultan of Oman's Armed Forces becoming an electrical and mechanical engineering officer in the Sultan's Special Force Electrical and Mechanical Engineers between 1986 and 1990.

 Between 1990 and 1996, Mark was a commercial consultant, ran an import and export business, and was an amusement park operator.

-Political career

 Member of Parliament, 1996–2008

 In the 1993 election he was the Labour candidate for the Selwyn electorate.
 He was later involved in the discussions about the formation of the New Zealand Democratic Coalition.

 When these failed, he joined New Zealand First.

 He was a list MP from the 1996 election until his party's failure to retain any seats in the 2008 election.
 During the (1996–98) coalition between New Zealand First and the National Party, he was the government's Senior Whip.

 The New Zealand television channel TV3 was banned for three days from filming in Parliament in August 2006 for showing Mark repeatedly giving the finger to another MP.

 In 2009, Mark told media that while he still had a subscription with New Zealand First, he was "not active", and that he would not rule out standing for Parliament with another party.

-Mayor of Carterton
+Mayor of Carterton, 2010–2014

 In 2010, Mark was elected Mayor of Carterton in the Wairarapa.
 He succeeded outspoken mayor Gary McPhee who retired after two terms.
 In the 2013 local elections, Mark was returned as mayor unopposed.